 Good moon photographs start well before the moon even rises.
 The time, location, and weather can all play a significant role on the final image.
 Start by identifying just where in the sky the moon will appear and when.
-The moon rises in a predictable pattern much like the sun, but how and where you see the moon varies based on what part of the world you live in.
+During its 28-day orbit, the moon rises at different times and in different phases every day.
+When and where you see it depends on your location on Earth, so you’ll need to plan ahead.
 If you are thinking of a particular landscape you want in the photo, make sure the moon will actually be in the right position to be included with the rest of the scene.
-Find out where the moon will rise in your area with an online search or by using an app like the Photographer’s Emphemeris or SkyView.
+You can check where the moon will rise in your area with an online search or by using an app like the Photographer’s Emphemeris or SkyView.

 You don’t need the priciest equipment to get good shots of the moon.

-Of course, you need a clear sky to get a good shot of the moon, so check the weather before you head out to shoot a moon that’s nowhere in sight.
-While clear skies are ideal, partial cloud cover sometimes create a somber mood if you’re patient enough to wait for the moon to peek through the clouds.
+Of course, you need a clear sky to get a good shot of the moon, so check the weather before you head out to shoot a moon that’s completely covered by clouds.
+While clear skies are ideal, partial cloud cover can create a somber mood if you’re patient enough to wait for the moon to peek through.

 Gear also plays a significant role, but you don’t need the priciest equipment to get good shots of the moon.
 The most essential thing?
 A tripod.
 Shooting a moving moon from a rotating earth already adds plenty of movement to combat, so skipping out on the handheld camera shake will help prevent details from blurring.

-Photographing the night sky is a job for manual mode – or at least shutter priority mode.
+Photographing the night sky is a job for manual exposure mode, as autoexposure will likely try to compensate for the dark sky by completely overexposing the moon.
 Mounted on a tripod, you can use long shutter speeds to get a good exposure without worrying about shake, right?
-Actually, no. The moon rises rather quickly, and paired with the rotation of the earth, if you use a slow enough shutter speed, you will blur those craters that make up the man in the moon.
+Actually, no. The moon rises rather quickly, and paired with the rotation of the earth, if you use a slow enough shutter speed, you will blur away the detail in the craters that make up the man in the moon.

 Getting a good image of the night sky requires much more than a quick smartphone snap.